voxdotdev/pycrashcourse/chapter_1/notes/notes.md

-"It's a good idea to keep an "ideas" notebook that you can refer to whenever you want to start a new project, describe three programs you want to create"
+"It's a good idea to keep an "ideas" notebook that you can refer to whenever you want to start a new project."

+For this exercise, describe three programs you want to create"

-Potential Python Projects
+**Potential Python Projects**

 Discord bot to maintain learning resources